ucan-wg/revocation/README.md

 [OAuth 2.0 Revocation][RFC 7009] is very similar to UCAN revocation.
 It is largely concerned with the HTTP interactions to make OAuth revocation work.
 OAuth doesn't have a concept of subdelegation, so only the user that has been granted the token can revoke it.
 However, this may cascade to revocation of other tokens, but the exact mechanism is left to the implementer.

-The [Verfiable Credential Revocation][VC Revocation] spec follows a similar
+While strctly speaking being about assertions rather than capabilities, [Verfiable Credential Revocation][VC Revocation] spec follows a similar pattern to those listed above.

-[Object capabilities] use active nework connections to revoke delegations.
-This is typically achieved by delegating access to a proxy agent, and later shutting down that proxy to break the authority.
+[E][E-lang]-style [object capabilities][Robust Composition] use active nework connections with [proxy agents][Robust Composition] to revoke delegations.
+Revocation is achoeved by shutting down that proxy to break the authorizing reference.
 In many ways, UCAN Revocation attempts to emulate this behaviour.
 Unlike UCAN REvocations, E-style object capabilities are [fail-stop] and thus by defnition not partition tolerant.

 # 6 Acknowledgements